Singapore Pineapple Tart Recipe

 How to make the pineapple filling:

-• Heat a small deep pot and add the grated pineapple and its juice.
-Add the coconut palm sugar, salt, clove, and butter.
-Stir constantly with a wooden spoon and scrape down the sides of the pot.
+• Add the coconut palm sugar, cane sugar, salt, and butter.
+Stir with a wooden spoon and scrape down the sides of the pot.
+When the mixture boils, lower the heat and stir constantly to prevent it from burning.

-• Cook for 14 minutes or until the filling has thickened and most of the juices have evaporated.
-Add the nutmeg and mix well.
-This mixture should not be too runny or too dry but slightly moist.
-Let the mixture cool down or refrigerate it.
+• Cook for 14 minutes or until the filling has thickened and is almost dry (with the juices evaporated).
+Add the grated nutmeg and mix well.
+Refrigerate the mixture for 10 minutes.

 Notes